 If you configure a rule in CloudFlare to cache the entire HTML page and then visit your WordPress site while logged in, that page will be cached in its entirety by CloudFlare.
 This includes any admin bar.

 You can easily test that this is the problem by clearing the CloudFlare cache and visiting the page while logged out.
 You may need to clear the browser cache by pressing CTRL F5.
 If the admin bar disappears, the problem is caused by CloudFlare.

 Fixing the problem caused by CloudFlare

-While this solution is specifically geared towards CloudFlare users, it will also fix the problem caused by any other caching plugin or caching service, including W3 Total Cache.
+While this solution is geared explicitly towards CloudFlare users, it will also fix the problem caused by any other caching plugin or caching service, including W3 Total Cache.

 Under the Appearance section, click the Editor Option.
 Then on the right-hand side, click the Theme Functions (functions.php) option.

 Once entered, click the “Update file” button.
 Your admin bar will no longer show.